PaimaStudios/PRC/PRCS/prc-3.md

 #### 2) Base Layer Initiated

 In this case, the user first initiates the projection on the base layer by simply minting the NFT specifying data as needed in the `initialData`.
-The `tokenId` from the smart contract will act as the `identifier` (`${tokenId}.json`).
+The `tokenId` from the smart contract will act as the `identifier` (`${tokenId}.json`) where `tokenId` is 1-indexed.

 ```mermaid
 sequenceDiagram